Moldova turns to Poland for gas amid tensions with Russia

 The deal with Polish supplier PGNiG came a week after Moldova’s parliament declared a 30-day state of emergency when Gazprom slashed its gas supply by about a third and raised its prices amid a skyrocketing global gas price hike.

-Gazprom on the weekend said that Moldova, Europe's poorest country, would need to settle its outstanding debts of as much as $709 million (€610 million) in order to extend its contract.
-The Russian company also warned that it would cut gas supply Dec.
-1 if payment wasn’t received.

-Some observers saw this as Russia's bid to strengthen its influence over Moldova after a pro-European Union party earned a landslide win in Jul.
-11 parliamentary elections.
+Some observers see the gas dispute as a Russian bid to strengthen its influence over Moldova after a pro-European Union party earned a landslide win in the July 11 parliamentary election.
 But Kremlin spokesman Dmitry Peskov denied any political tinge to the gas dispute.

+Peskov scoffed at the news of Moldova opting to other gas suppliers, noting that those shipments would be costlier than the Russian gas.

-Gazprom spokesman Sergei Kupriyano said in a statement that the Russian gas giant “can’t work to make losses” and that “Moldova is provoking a crisis with its own hands.”
+Gazprom spokesman Sergei Kupriyanov said the Russian gas giant “can’t work to make losses” and that “Moldova is provoking a crisis with its own hands.”

 “But the endeavor was frequently politicized or lacked financial resources,” he told The Associated Press.
 “Russia wants its influence untouched in Moldova and the current energy crisis seems to be used to balance the powers with the EU.”